On the Street

 4. Please can you tell us more about your global Pride flag work?

-Through my Pride flag work I am building a global network of support, which is particularly focused on uplifting the most marginalised in our global SOGIESC communities.
+The outstanding global support I have received for the Intersex-Inclusive Pride flag is truly an honour.
+Through my Pride flag, I am working to build a global network of support, which is particularly focused on uplifting the most marginalised in our global SOGIESC communities.

 5. How do you mark Pride month and what does Pride mean to you?